Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis

 Indeed, as it has been recently pointed out~\cite{Watzenboeck2020}, a correlation-driven dilatation of characteristic timescales can have a significant impact onto spectroscopic measurements of correlated systems, such as, e.g., the iron pnictides/chalcogenides.
-An accurate estimation of the size of the magnetic moment on their Fe atoms by means of inelastic neutron scattering experiments becomes only possible in the most correlated families of this class of materials~\cite{Watzenboeck2020}, when a sufficiently strong slowing-down of magnetic fluctuations makes the corresponding timescale larger~\cite{Hansmann2010b,Toschi2012,Watzenboeck2018,Watzenboeck2020} than the characteristic one of the neutron spectroscopy probe.
+An accurate estimation of the size of the magnetic moment on their Fe atoms by means of inelastic neutron scattering experiments becomes only possible in the most correlated families of this class of materials~\cite{Watzenboeck2020}, when a sufficiently strong slowing-down of local magnetic fluctuations makes the corresponding timescale larger~\cite{Hansmann2010b,Toschi2012,Watzenboeck2018,Watzenboeck2020} than the characteristic one of the neutron spectroscopy probe.

-Generally speaking, the significant slowing-down of spin correlations associated with strong electronic scattering may play an important role for the applicability of the adiabatic spin dynamics (ASD) approach, recently used \cite{Stahl2017} to investigate anomalous precession effects in semiclassical spin-fermion models, to correlated quantum matter systems.
+Generally speaking, the significant slowing-down of local spin correlations associated with strong electronic scattering may play an important role for the applicability of the adiabatic spin dynamics (ASD) approach, recently used \cite{Stahl2017} to investigate anomalous precession effects in semiclassical spin-fermion models, to correlated quantum matter systems.
 Further, it also yields the necessary timescale separation underlying the insightful description {\sl \'a la} Landau-Ginzburg of the local moment formation in the Hubbard model, which has been recently proposed in Ref.~\cite{Stepanov2021}.